Sagar-EC127/Lic-Lab/Experiment-01-CS Amplifier/Report.md

 ---

 # Conclusion

 The Common Source (CS) amplifier with PMOS active load was designed and analyzed using LTspice.
 The circuit was biased to obtain a symmetric output swing with **Vout ≈ VDD/2 (0.75 V)**.
 Both NMOS and PMOS transistors operate in the **saturation region**, ensuring proper amplification.

 From the transient analysis, the output signal is **inverted with respect to the input**, confirming the **180° phase shift** characteristic of a CS amplifier.
-AC analysis shows a **midband gain of −11.723 dB**, indicating voltage amplification with phase inversion.
+AC analysis shows a **midband gain of ~14 dB**, indicating proper voltage amplification with phase inversion.

 Thus, the circuit successfully demonstrates the operation of a **Common Source amplifier with active load**, providing stable biasing and amplification.